Maziarkiani/culturally-adaptive-prompting/README.md

 This framework uses data from the InDor corpus, collected and annotated under institutional ethics committee approval.
 All InDor annotator identifiers in the original files are numeric, and the mapping to personal identities is held exclusively by the Aequa-Tech srl research consortium.
 Human evaluators in this study took part voluntarily and anonymously, and no personal data was collected or stored.
 Full details are in Chapter 7 of the thesis.

 Worth flagging directly: the evaluation forms in `human_evaluation/` and the in-context examples used throughout the pipelines are drawn from the InDor corpus, which can contain content that's politically sensitive, offensive, or otherwise disturbing, including racist, sexist, or violent language.
-This is included strictly for research transparency and reproducibility, not because the content itself is being endorsed in any way.
+This is included strictly for research transparency and reproducibility.

 ---